• Home

 Ashwagandha is traditionally used as a powder, and this is my preferred way to use it as well.
 While ashwagandha can be taken alone, Ayurveda often uses it in formulations.
 I like adding ashwagandha powder to my morning smoothie.

 Ashwagandha is not considered tasty.
-Rather than using it to flavour a meal, its preferable to put it in recipes to hide the flavour.
+Rather than using it to flavour a meal,

 The therapeutic amount of ashwagandha is 3 to 6 grams per day when taken as a powder, 20 to 30 grams per day when taken as a decoction (added to heated milk for example), and 2 to 8 ml per day when taken as a tincture.